-- 1. Finalize deployment and testing of nextgeneration VLBI and SLR systems and complete deployment of multi-GNSS receivers to achieve a balance of geodetic measurement techniques between the northern and southern hemispheres, document the errors in the systems, and improve the ability to estimate their positions accurately and automatically. - 2.
-Increase the capabilities for measuring the center of mass motions expected over the next 100 years, due to the melting of the Greenland and Antarctic ice sheets. - 3.
-Work with the international community to implement a fully time-dependent terrestrial reference frame that will accommodate sudden, annual, and long-term changes in the locations of the fundamental stations.
+1. Finalize testing of next-generation VLBI and SLR systems and complete deployment of multi-GNSS receivers to achieve a balance of geodetic measurement techniques between the northern and southern hemispheres, document the errors in the systems, and improve the ability to estimate their positions accurately and automatically.